Marcello Mastroianni

 Marcello Vincenzo Domenico Mastroianni (Note: Pronunciation: /mɑrˈtʃɛloʊ ˌmæstroʊˈjɑːni, - ˌmɑːs-, -ˈjæn-, - ˌmæstrɔɪˈɑːni, - ˌmɑːs-/ mar-CHEL-oh-_-MA(H)ST-roh-YA(H)N-ee-,_-_-MA(H)ST-roy-AH-nee, /it/.)
 (26 September 1924 – 19 December 1996) was an Italian actor.
-He is generally regarded as one of Italy's most iconic male performers of the 20th-century, who played leading roles for many of the country's top directors, in a career spanning 147 films between 1939 and 1996, garnering many international honours including two BAFTA Awards, two Best Actor awards at the Venice and Cannes film festivals, two Golden Globes, and three Academy Award nominations.
+He is generally regarded as one of Italy's most iconic male performers of the 20th century.
+He played leading roles for many of the country's top directors, in a career spanning 147 films between 1939 and 1996, garnering many international honours including two BAFTA Awards, two Cannes Film Festival Awards for Best Actor, two Volpi Cups, two Golden Globes, and three Academy Award nominations.

-Born in Fontana Liri (province of Frosinone, Lazio, IT) and raised in Turin and Rome, Mastroianni made his film debut in 1939 at the age of 14, but did not seriously pursue acting until the 1950s, when he made his critical and commercial breakthrough in the caper comedy Big Deal on Madonna Street (1959).
+Born in Fontana Liri (province of Frosinone, Lazio, IT) and raised in Turin and Rome, Mastroianni made his film debut in 1939 at the age of 14, but did not seriously pursue acting until the 1950s, when he made his critical and commercial breakthrough in the caper comedy Big Deal on Madonna Street (Italian I soliti ignoti, 1959).
 He became an international celebrity through his collaborations with director Federico Fellini, first as a disillusioned tabloid columnist in La Dolce Vita (1960), then as a creatively-stifled filmmaker in 8½ (1963).
 Excelling in both dramatic and comedic roles, he formed a notable on-screen duo with actress and sex symbol Sophia Loren, co-starring with her in eleven films between 1954 and 1994.

 Despite international acclaim, Mastroianni largely shunned Hollywood, and remained a quintessentially Italian thespian for the majority of his career.
-He was the first actor to receive an Academy Award nomination for a non-English language performance, and was nominated for Best Actor three times – Divorce Italian Style (1961), A Special Day (1977), and Dark Eyes (1987).
+He was the first actor to receive an Academy Award nomination for a non-English language performance, and was nominated for Best Actor three times – Divorce Italian Style (Italian Divorzio all'italiana, 1961), A Special Day (Una giornata particolare, 1977), and Dark Eyes (Italia Oci Ciornie, 1987).
 He was one of only three actors, the others being Jack Lemmon and Dean Stockwell, to win the prestigious Cannes Film Festival Award for Best Actor twice.
 Mastroianni's contributions to Italian art and culture saw him receive multiple civil honours, including the Order of Merit of the Italian Republic, the highest-ranking knighthood of the country.

 Early life

 Mastroianni was born in Fontana Liri, a small village in the Apennines within the Lazio province of Frosinone, and grew up in Turin and Rome.
-He was the son of Ida (née Irolle) and Ottone Mastroianni.
+He was the son of Ida Irolle and Ottone Mastroianni.
 Both of his parents were from the nearby town of Arpino.
 His father ran a carpentry shop.
 Mastroianni was a nephew of sculptor Umberto Mastroianni.
 During World War II, after the division into Axis and Allied Italy, he was interned in a loosely guarded German prison camp, from which he escaped to hide in Venice.

-His brother Ruggero Mastroianni was a film editor who worked on some of Marcello's films (City of Women, Ginger and Fred), and appeared alongside Marcello in Scipione detto anche l'Africano, a spoof of the once popular Sword and Sandal film genre released in 1971.
+His brother Ruggero Mastroianni was a film editor who worked on some of Marcello's films (City of Women, Ginger and Fred), and appeared alongside Marcello in Scipio the African, a spoof of the once popular Sword and Sandal film genre released in 1971.